C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

       - service: mobile_app_iphone_2
  ```

-With that, I use these automations (automations.yaml) to trigger alerts and notifications:
+With that, I use these automations (automations.yaml) to trigger alerts and notifications.

-I receive notifications if the gateway goes offline, as well as any alarm events.
+I receive notifications if the gateway goes offline, as well as when any alarm event occurs.
 I also have the events configured as 'critical', so that my phone will make a sound, even if it is on silent.

  ```yaml